cakePhone/OreoSearchPage/README.md

 ## Rewriting
 This page will be rewritten from the ground up, using vue and some other libraries.
 Feedback is appreaciated, wait for all the features to roll out meanwhile.

+### Compatibility
+This rewriting is barely compatible with its vanilla js counterpart.
+To fix any issues, just reset your local (web) storage for the website.

+#### How to reset local (web) storage
+Go to dev tools (F12), go to the console and type "localStorage.clear()".
+Hit enter and reload the page.
+All done!
+Enjoy the smoother experience of Vue!

 ## Features
 OreoSearch has the following feautures: